JakeJackson1999/project-5/README.md

 message variables of type String were also initialized.
 I then went on to creating different methods that had different purposes.

-The first method I created was the HammingDistance constructor which read in the file of station names and set the names to the hammingArray ArrayList by using a buffered reader and a for loop to add each name to different indexes of hammingArray.
+The first method I created was the HammingDistance constructor which read in the file of station names and set the names to the hammingArray ArrayList by using a buffered reader and a for loop to add each station to different indexes of hammingArray.

 The next method was getStations which returned the ArrayList of station names that was originally used to set the contents of the drop down menu in the GUI class.